Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 ---
 date: 2018-07-23
 subtitle: "The Soul Exchange - Vow of Seth"
-title: Lighting Breakdown for a Music Video
+title: Lighting Breakdown - Music Video
 ---

 ## The Video